 All claims costs were updated to reflect the changes in plan premiums and the populations covered.
+The claims curves were developed jointly for the Federated, Police, and Fire Postemployment Healthcare Plans of the City of San José.

 Contribution Allocation Procedure